Meadosc/pkgDB/src/pkgDB/Readme.md

 the `./data/db/packages.db`
 - `restapi.py` - A REST interface for the packages database, a sample database is already part of the repo, and this API interface could be a goodl place to start to see the structure of the db.

+**TODO(unrahul):**

+- add a  runner.py to call the first 3 scripts to build the database
+- add a cli for the over-all project to call the runner or instantiate the REST service.